openstax/aws-ruby/README.md

 Value: 019af8dc
 ```

-Instead of `random(hex, number_of_hex_characters])` you can use `uuid` to get a UUID or `base64` to get a URL-safe base 64 string.
+Instead of `random(hex, number_of_hex_characters])` you can use `uuid` to get a UUID or `base64` to get a URL-safe base 64 string or `rsa(size_of_key)` to generate a private RSA key.
 Note that generated secrets are only updated during a stack update if their specification changes (that way things like randomly generated secret keys don't change on each deployment unless how the value is computed changes).

 Also note that if an array of secrets in the specification contains a generated secret, the overall `StringList` secret written to the parameter store is not marked as generated and so _would_ be changed in an update; the lesson of which is that this library only partially handles generative secrets in arrays.